josedguti/josedguti/README.md

 ## A little bit about me...🤔

 Full Stack Developer with hands-on experience designing, developing, and implementing applications and solutions using JavaScript as main Programming Language and using MongoDB/Express.js/React.js/Node.js (MERN) as my main technical stack.
 Background in customer service and IT support.
-Doing a lot of backend work nowadays, mainly around GraphQL and MongoDB in Node.js
+Working nowadays a lot with Backend development using Node.js, GraphQL, MongoDB, Azure Functions, Jest.

 ---